• Skip to primary navigation

 While the potatoes are cooking, dice the onion, mince the garlic, chop the cilantro, and measure the seasonings.

 Make the ground beef filling by first preheating your dutch oven (or skillet) on high heat.
 Add 1 teaspoon Olive Oil, then the ground beef.
-Break up the beef and add the minced cloves garlic, diced onion, cilantro, chili powder, cumin, salt, and black pepper.
+Break up the beef and add the minced cloves garlic, diced onion, chili powder, cumin, salt, and black pepper.

 Preheat the oven to 400 F degrees.